Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Cosmic web extraction around clusters

 \subsection{Q1 photometric data catalogue}

 We present in this section our cluster selection, and the method for extracting the cosmic web skeleton around them in Q1 data, which are divided in three patches: the Euclid Deep Field North of $20 \ \textrm{deg}^2$ (EDF-N), the Euclid Deep Field South of $23 \ \textrm{deg}^2$ (EDF-S), and the Euclid Deep Field Fornax of $10 \ \textrm{deg}^2$ (EDF-F) \citep{Q1-TP001}.
+In the Q1 dataset, those fields are representative of the Euclid Wide Survey (EWS) in terms of their 5$\sigma$ depths: 26.0, 23.8, 24.0, and 24.0 in the $\IE$, $\YE$, $\JE$, and $\HE$ filters, respectively \citep{Q1-TP005}.
+Galaxy number counts in the band for each of the fields are presented in \cite{Q1-TP002}.